Why Your Engineering Team Isn't a Revenue Engine (Yet)

 And the five structural fixes that change that.

-Here's a scene I've walked into more times than I'd like to admit.
+Here's a scene I've lived more times than I'd like to admit.

-Both of them are right.
+Both sides are right.
 And that's the problem.

-Somewhere between "we shipped 47 features" and "what did any of that do for revenue," there's a giant, load-bearing wall that nobody has bothered to knock down.
+The engineering team is optimized for output.
+The business needs outcomes.
+And there's a gap between the two that nobody has bothered to close, mostly because nobody's job is to close it.
 Everyone's busy.
 Everyone's productive.
 Everyone's frustrated.
-It's like watching two rowing teams in the same boat paddling in opposite directions and wondering why they're spinning.
+It's like watching two people in the same canoe paddling in opposite directions and wondering why they're spinning.

 I call this the Revenue Disconnect.
 It's the most expensive structural problem in scaling SaaS companies.
 Not technical debt.
 Not hiring.
 Not your AI strategy (we'll get to that).
 The Revenue Disconnect.
 And it's fixable.

 This essay is the fix.
-Five systems, in order of impact, that I've installed across companies ranging from a startup that scaled to 5.8M users across 119 countries to a 60-engineer organization pushing toward $24M ARR.
+Five systems, in order of impact, that I've installed across companies ranging from a startup I co-founded (scaled to 5.8M users across 119 countries) to a founder-led SaaS that grew ARR 114% in a year.
 These aren't theories.
 They're patterns I've repeated because they work.

 Fix #1: Install shared revenue instrumentation

-The problem it solves: Engineering, sales, product, and customer success are all looking at different data in different tools.
-Nobody has a shared picture of what's actually happening with revenue.
+The problem it solves: You and your engineers are looking at different data in different tools.
+You don't have a shared picture of what's actually happening with revenue.
+You check HubSpot (when you remember to).
+They check Jira.
+Nobody sees both at the same time.

 What to do:

 Here's what this looks like in practice.
-Pick your CRM (HubSpot, Salesforce, whatever) and build a sync layer that connects it to your product data.
+Pick your CRM (HubSpot, Salesforce, whatever you already have) and build a sync layer that connects it to your product data.
 User signups, activation events, feature usage, subscription status.
-All of it flowing into one place.
-I've built these with a scheduled sync app that pulls from MongoDB and MySQL, batches updates to the CRM every 15 minutes, handles rate limits and retries, and runs as a containerized job on EventBridge.
+All flowing into one place.
+I've built these with a scheduled sync app that pulls from the product database, batches updates to the CRM every 15 minutes, handles rate limits and retries, and runs as a containerized job.
 Nothing fancy.
 Extremely effective.

-The Monday morning move: Get your engineering lead and your revenue lead in a room.
-Ask one question: "What data would you need to see weekly to make better decisions together?"
+The Monday morning move: Sit down with your lead engineer.
+Ask one question: "What data would we both need to see weekly to make better decisions?"
 Build that feed first.
 Automate it second.
-Perfection is the enemy here.
+Don't wait for it to be perfect.

-Fix #2: Allocate engineering capacity to GTM work explicitly
+Fix #2: Allocate engineering capacity to revenue-enabling work explicitly

-The problem it solves: Engineering capacity is 100% allocated to product features and tech debt.
-GTM-enabling work (integrations, compliance, activation improvements) gets treated as "that other stuff" and perpetually deprioritized.
+The problem it solves: All of your engineering capacity goes to product features and bug fixes.
+The work that actually enables revenue (integrations, compliance, activation improvements) gets treated as "that other stuff" and never gets done.

 What to do:

-I've watched seven-figure enterprise deals stall because the product didn't support SAML.
-Seven figures.
-Over a login flow.
-The sales team was in the room, the champion was bought in, the budget was approved, and then IT said "does it support single sign-on?" and the deal went into a coma it never woke up from.
-If your engineering team treats compliance and integration work as "non-technical" or "low priority," they are literally leaving money on the table.
-Big, enterprise-shaped money.
+I've watched deals worth more than a year of runway stall because the product didn't support a login flow.
+The sales conversation was done.
+The budget was approved.
+The champion was bought in.
+Then IT asked "does it support single sign-on?" and the deal went into a coma.
+If your engineering team treats compliance and integration work as "non-technical" or "someday," they're leaving money on the table.

-At one company, we shifted the architecture from self-serve educator signups to enterprise-ready constructs: district-level rostering via OneRoster and Clever, API security with client-specific keys, and a compliance posture that could survive a district IT review.
+At one company, we shifted the architecture from self-serve signups to enterprise-ready constructs: district-level rostering, API security with client-specific keys, and a compliance posture that could survive an IT review.
 That pivot opened an entirely new market tier.
 The engineering work wasn't glamorous.
 The revenue impact was massive.

 Fix #3: Make activation engineering's problem